patricksavalle/devops-project-template/content/integration-standard.md

 >

 The integration platform is a set of tooling that must be used to connect applications to each other.
-It typically consists of gateways, load-balancers, queues, topics and caches.
+It typically consists of gateways, load-balancers, routers, queues, topics and caches.

 A good integration platform has a very dedicated function: decoupling of communication from location and in time (asynchronization).